hilbix/suid/README.md

 - `suid` allows to call (and control) SUID-aware programs without need to set SUID flags in filesystem

+How to support a suid capable program?

+- First: It must not have SUID bits set in filesystem.
+- Second: It should be owned by `root:root` and have mode `755` or even less.
+- Third: in `/etc/suid.conf` configure it as usual.
+- Prefix the `/path/to/bin` with `suid:`, that's all.
+- Example: `socklinger80::::::suid:/usr/local/bin/socklinger:outeripv4address\\:80:./miniweb.sh`
+  - `/usr/local/bin/socklinger` has no SUID flag set.
+  - [`socklinger`](https://github.com/hilbix/socklinger/) is a suid capable program
+  - So it will drop privileges after listening on the privileged port.
+  - Each incoming connection then will be served via `./miniweb.sh` in the current directory.
+  - UID is the UID of the caller
+- **Security-Notes:**
+  - If you leave away the `suid:` then `./miniweb.sh` would be served as root.
+  - This is a very bad example, as anybody can call this command as shown.
+- Example: `socklinger80::nobody:nogroup:::root:/usr/local/bin/socklinger:outeripv4address\\:80:/srv/miniweb.sh`
+  - `/usr/local/bin/socklinger` has no SUID flag set.
+  - [`socklinger`](https://github.com/hilbix/socklinger/) is a suid capable program
+  - So it will drop privileges after listening on the privileged port.
+  - `root:` is a convenience to switch the user context to `nobody:nogroup` in that case.
+  - So when `socklinger` drops privileges, it will become `nobody:nogroup`.

 Why is `:` escaped to `\\:\:` and arguments should be followed by `\\:`?

 - Escaping is not particular human friendly, but it is easy to script and parse this way.